sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 * [Question:](#-)
 	* Why to use [**CompletableFuture**](#-)?
 * [Answer:](#-)
-	* There are different ways to implement [**_Asynchronus_**](#-) programming in JAVA using any of the below mechanisms for example , we can use Futures, ExecutorService, Callback interfaces , Thread pools, etc.
+	* There are different ways to implement [**_Asynchronus_**](#-) programming in JAVA using any of the below mechanisms for example , we can use Futures, ExecutorService, Callable interfaces , Thread pools, etc. </br>

+With **Future** we hav the following **_DisAdvantages_**:
 1. it cannot be manually completed.
 2. Multiple Futures cannot be chained together.
 3. We cannot combine multiple Futures together.
 4. No prper Exception Handling Mechanism

+Thus we need CompletableFuture

 ```java
 ```